 Most people can tell you what a trigger is and can provide examples of triggers, but very few can tell you what makes a trigger a trigger.
 In fact, many in our profession will teach patients how to identify triggers, but do not explain the mechanics behind it.
-If we don’t know what makes a trigger a trigger, the only thing we can teach patients to do is to avoid them.
-How much success do you think our patients will have avoiding triggers living in this society which is permeated by alcohol and drugs?
-Probably not very much!
-Therefore, it is essential that we are knowledgeable about how a trigger actually becomes a trigger so we can teach our patients how to recover from triggers?
-You might ask yourself: “Recover from triggers?”
-Yes, recover from triggers and we’ll get to that in a moment.
-But first, let’s explore the etiology of triggers so we can get a clue about how to teach patients to recover from them.
+If we don’t know what makes a trigger a trigger, the only thing we can teach patients is to avoid them.
+How much success do you think our patients will have avoiding triggers living in a society permeated by alcohol and drugs?
+Probably not very much.
+Therefore, it is essential that we are knowledgeable about how a trigger actually becomes a trigger so we can teach our patients how to recover from triggers.
+Yes, recover from triggers – we’ll get to that in a moment.
+But first, let’s explore the etiology of triggers.

 A simple way of explaining this is by relating it to classical (or Pavlovian) conditioning.
 Ivan Pavlov was a Russian scientist who won the Nobel Peace Prize in 1904 for his research in digestive processes.
-While studying the relationship between salivation and digestive processes in dogs, he would show a dog meat powder and measure the resulting salivation level of the dog – they did this repeatedly.
-One day, Dr. Pavlov noticed that when he walked into the lab, that the dog started to salivate even before showing it the meat powder.
-There appeared to be some connection made for the dog between Dr. Pavlov and the meat powder which caused it to salivate.
+While studying the relationship between salivation and digestive processes in dogs, he would show a dog meat powder and measure the resulting salivation level of the dog; they did this repeatedly.
+One day, Dr. Pavlov noticed that when he walked into the lab, the dog started to salivate even before showing it the meat powder.
+There appeared to be some connection made for the dog between Dr. Pavlov and the meat powder, which caused it to salivate.
 To study this phenomenon, he added a third variable (a bell) and rang it just prior to showing the dog meat powder and measured the resulting salivation level.
-He did this repeatedly: bell à meat powder à salivation, bell à meat powder à salivation, etc. He eventually found that he could ring the bell, not present the meat powder, and the dog would still salivate.
+He did this repeatedly: bell -> meat powder -> salivation, bell -> meat powder -> salivation.
+He eventually found that he could ring the bell, not present the meat powder, and the dog would still salivate.
 Thus, there was a connection made for the dog between the bell and the meat powder that prompted the salivation (PageWise, 2002).
-For our purposes, the bell is the trigger for the dog’s drug of choice – meat powder, which caused the dog to salivate for, or crave, the meat powder.
+For our purposes, the bell is the trigger for the dog’s drug of choice – meat powder – which caused the dog to salivate for, or crave, the meat powder.
 The challenge for the addicted is to identify the bells (triggers) that cause them to salivate (crave) their drug of choice.
 This will allow them to avoid or manage such triggers until the time in their recovery comes to start recovering from them.

 First, they suggested that I carry a Big Book (Alcoholics Anonymous) onto the plane.
 The thinking was that since flying on an airplane was a trigger for me to drink, it would be difficult to order a drink while holding a Big Book in my hand.
 The book has an embossed cover so nobody would know what it was and, if they recognized it, they probably have one and I might meet someone in the program.